Tokyo RPG Factory

 Tokyo RPG Factory was founded to develop games inspired by titles from the "golden age" of RPGs.
 Its structure, which brings in freelancers and staff volunteering from other departments within Square Enix, is modelled on Western film and game studios.
 Recurring staff members for their projects are director Atsushi Hashimoto and scenario writer Hirotaka Inaba.
 Noted Square Enix staff member Takashi Tokita provided input on the first two titles before taking on a creative role in Oninaki.
+The studio was merged into Square Enix in January 2024.

 History

 Origin and staff

 Beginning in March 2013, Square Enix—known for its work in the role-playing video game (RPG) genre—underwent structural and policy changes when Yoichi Wada stepped down as president and was replaced by Yosuke Matsuda.
-Matsuda wanted to steer the company towards a more individual identity for products amid rising production costs and changing consumer demands.
+Matsuda wanted to steer the company towards a more "individual" identity for products amid rising production costs and changing consumer demands.
 During this time, discussions were held internally about setting up a group within the company focused on creating new games inspired by the themes, art and game design of RPGs produced during the genre's golden age in the 1990s, such as Chrono Trigger and entries in the Final Fantasy series.
-This move was partially made in response to the success of Western spiritual successors to golden age titles.
+This move was partially made in response to the success of foreign homages to golden age titles.
 Matsuda spearheaded this initiative.
 Taking inspiration from the corporate structure of outsourcing and freelancing staff common with Western movies and video game development, Matsuda "bypassed" Square Enix's corporate structure to create a small-scale subsidiary studio which would feature freelance guest developers working alongside company staff.

 Matsuda invited a number of people from across Square Enix and from the freelance community to participate, and the studio was created around them.
-The developer was founded in 2014 under the name "Tokyo Dream Factory".
+The developer was founded in August 2014 under the name "Tokyo Dream Factory".
 Their aim was to create original titles within small budgets, and they were given high creative freedom within their design goals.
 The following year, the studio changed to its current title, representing its chosen genre and development goals, with the name being created collaboratively by the staff.
 As part of his goals for the studio, Matsuda put in a policy of allowing staff members from other departments to volunteer rather than being assigned there.

-Acting as a wholly-owned subsidiary of Square Enix, the developer is based in Tokyo, Japan.
+Acting as a wholly owned subsidiary of Square Enix, the developer was based in Tokyo, Japan.
 In 2017, the developer had ten regular employees, with others joining in if they wished.
-A recurring staff member is Atsushi Hashimoto, who has acted as director for their games since the studio's founding.
-Scenario writer Hirotaka Inaba also worked on all their games to date, collaborating on their first two with Makoto Goya.
+A recurring staff member was Atsushi Hashimoto, who acted as the three games' director.
+Scenario writer Hirotaka Inaba also worked on all their games, collaborating on their first two with Makoto Goya.
 Takashi Tokita, known for his work on Chrono Trigger, provided input for the battle systems of the first two games, then took a deeper creative role in the third.